xakiru/KimaiDesktop/README.md

 For more information concerning this app please feel free to contact me xakiru@gmail.com

+# Install
+Get the folder /bin and run bin/KimaiDesktop.exe

 # Screenshots

 Login interface : a simple login interface